rl-institut/OWEFE/README_wastewater_biogas.md

 ### [Sink](https://oemof-solph.readthedocs.io/en/latest/usage.html#sink-basic)

 Sink is normally used to define the demand within the model, but it can also be used to detect excesses.
-Following names were used to define SINK.
+Following names were used to define the sinks of the iWEFEs.
 * Demand 1 (water)
 * Demand 2 (fertilizer)
 * Demand 3 (electricity)